A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Abstract

 \section{Abstract}

-This paper studies the multi-access coded caching (MACC) problem under arbitrary user-cache access topology, which extends existing MACC models that rely on highly structured and combinatorially designed topology.
-We consider an MACC system consisting of a single server, $\Lambda$ cache nodes, and $K$ user nodes.
-The server stores $N$ equal-size files, each cache node has a storage capacity of $M$ files, and each user can access an arbitrary subset of cache nodes and retrieve the cached content stored in those caches.
-The objective is to design a general and low-complexity delivery scheme under fixed cache-node placement for arbitrary access topology.
-We propose a universal graph-based framework for modeling the MACC delivery problem.
-In this framework, decoding conflicts among the requested packets are captured by a conflict graph, and design of the delivery is reduced to a graph coloring problem, where achieving a lower transmission load corresponds to coloring the graph using fewer colors.
-Under this formulation, the classical greedy coloring algorithm DSatur achieves a transmission load close to the index-coding (IC) converse bound, thereby providing a tight and practical benchmark.
+This paper studies the multi-access coded caching (MACC) problem with arbitrary user-cache access topology, which extends existing MACC models that rely on highly structured and combinatorially designed topologies.
+We consider a MACC system consisting of a single server, $\Lambda$ cache-nodes, and $K$ user-nodes.
+The server stores $N$ equal-size files, each cache-node has a storage capacity of $M$ files, and each user-node $k\in[K]$ can access an arbitrary subset of cache-nodes $\mathcal{A}_k\subseteq[\Lambda]$ and retrieve the cached content stored in cache-nodes $\mathcal{A}_k$.
+The objective is to design a universal framework for the MACC delivery problem.
+Decoding conflicts among the requested packets are captured by a conflict graph, and the design of the delivery is reduced to a graph coloring problem, where achieving a lower transmission load corresponds to coloring the graph using fewer colors.
+Under this formulation, the classical DSatur algorithm achieves a transmission load close to the index-coding (IC) converse bound, thereby providing a practical benchmark.
 However, its computational complexity becomes prohibitive for large-scale graphs.
-To overcome this limitation, we develop a learning-based framework using graph neural networks (GNNs) that efficiently constructs near-optimal coded multicast transmissions and generalizes across diverse access topology and varying numbers of user nodes.
-In addition, we extend the IC converse bound for uncoded cache placement to MACC systems with arbitrary access topology and propose a low-complexity greedy approximation that closely matches the IC converse.
-Numerical results demonstrate that the proposed GNN-based scheme achieves transmission loads close to those of DSatur and the IC converse while significantly reducing computational time, making it suitable for large-scale MACC systems.
+To overcome this limitation, we develop a learning-driven approach using graph neural networks (GNNs) that efficiently constructs coded multicast transmissions with performance close to the theoretical bounds and generalizes across different user-cache access topologies and numbers of users.
+In addition, we extend the IC converse bound to MACC systems with arbitrary access topology and propose a low-complexity greedy approximation that closely matches the IC converse bound.
+Numerical results demonstrate that the proposed approach achieves performance close to the DSatur algorithm and the IC converse bound, while significantly reducing computational complexity, making it well-suited for large-scale MACC systems.